coding-kitties/istio-ambient-service-mesh-tutorial/README.md

 sure that the communication between the two services is secure.
 This setup can be seen in the picture below.
 ![L7 processing](./images/ztunnel7.png)

-You can install the gateway
+You can install the gateway with the following commands:
-with the following commands to enable L7 processing for the productpage service.

 1. Deploy a gateway with the following definition:
    > Note that the gatewayClassName in the gateway resource must be set